Part I: Tone and Direction Matter with Inbound Marketing Services

 By directing your message towards the needs of your target market, you turn the focus from how great your company is to WHY they need to turn to you in their time of need instead of the other guy.
 You’re no longer talking about “ME”, but about “YOU”.

-The ultimate goal of inbound marketing services is to initiate and establish relationships and trust by demonstrating empathy, stewardship and assistance.
+The ultimate goal of inbound marketing services is to initiate and establish relationships and trust by demonstrating empathy, stewardship, and assistance.
 To put it simply, inbound marketing represents your expertise and willingness to educate your target audience to their benefit.
 Over time that trust factor with your company could turn that prospect into a lead, but that takes lead nurturing, which we’ll talk about in the next blog.

 Remember, the objective of a marketing plan is to drive leads.
 You don’t have a website for the sake of it, nor do you invest in marketing efforts to tell the world how great you are.
-You are investing in lead potential, and that requires inbound marketing, which comes in many forms and offers a multitude of lead options.
+You are investing in leadership potential, and that requires inbound marketing, which comes in many forms and offers a multitude of lead options.
 (Also in the next blog.)
 And from nurtured leads come sales.

 Want to learn how to drive your inbound marketing services more effectively?
 Check back next week…